Q & A: “Guess Who’s Coming to Dinner,” Menasha the Magnificent

 Joe

-The movie was nominated for ten Academy Awards and won two: Katherine Hepburn for Best Actress and William Rose for Best Screenplay.
-Flash forward to 1975 and ABC orders a pilot for a sitcom based on the movie.
-Playing Joey and John Prentice — now married — are Leslie Charleson and Bill Overton, while Richard Dysart and Eleanor Parker take over the roles originated by Tracy and Hepburn.
-(For some reason, television listings include both Prentice and Prentiss.)
-Stanley Kramer is approached to produce and direct.
-He agrees.
+Nominated for ten Academy Awards, the film won two: Katherine Hepburn for Best Actress and William Rose for Best Screenplay.
+Eight years later, ABC ordered a pilot for a sitcom based on the movie.
+Stanley Kramer was approached to produce and direct.
+He agreed.
+The now-married Joey and John Prentice were played by Leslie Charleson and Bill Overton, while Richard Dysart and Eleanor Parker take over the roles originated by Tracy and Hepburn.

 The plot of the pilot was typical sitcom fare: John is concerned when Joanna is offered a job by an ex-boyfriend.
 On July 13th, Les Brown revealed in The New York Times that the main reason ABC passed on the pilot had to do with a kissing scene in a bedroom [2].
 According to Brown, ABC executives at a screening of the pilot “experienced shock” despite knowing full well that the scene was in the pilot [3].